damian-lis/portfolio-website/README.md

 <br/>

-### 2. Description of creating an instance of the Theme object
+<h3 id="theme-instance">2.
+Description of creating an instance of the Theme object</h3>

 The above logic is possible thanks to the Theme object, an instance of which is created in a file that is the main script of a given page.